Will I Ever Hear From My Ex Again? Statistics Look Good!

 It’s been months/years.
 Will I ever hear from my ex again?

 That’s why it’s much better for you and your ex to separate from each other completely for at least a few months.
-That way, you can improve the things you need to improve and then come back together to see if it’s possible to work together as a couple.
+That way, you can focus on improving your shortcomings, letting go of hurt feelings, and finding reasons to be together.
+Once you’ve done all that, you can come back together to see if it’s possible to work together as a couple.

 Will I ever hear from my ex again if I told my ex to leave me alone?